britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 But I can’t exactly make out why you wouldn’t meet me at a cafe.
 I would gladly have paid for a glass of beer.

-GIOVANELLI.
-It was just your beer I was afraid of!
+GIOVANELLI: It was just your beer I was afraid of!
 I never touch the beastly stuff.

-EUGENIO.
-Ah, if you drink nothing but champagne, no wonder you are looking for an heiress!
+EUGENIO: Ah, if you drink nothing but champagne, no wonder you are looking for an heiress!
 But before I help you to one, let me give you a word of advice.
 Make the best of me, if you wish me to make the best of you.
 I was determined to do that when I presented you to the two most amiable
 women in the world.

-GIOVANELLI.
-I must protest against your theory that you presented me.
+GIOVANELLI: I must protest against your theory that you presented me.
 I met Mrs. Miller at a party, as any gentleman might have done.

-EUGENIO.
-You met her at a party, precisely; but unless I wish it, Mrs. Miller doesn’t go to a party!
+EUGENIO: You met her at a party, precisely; but unless I wish it, Mrs. Miller doesn’t go to a party!
 I let you know she was to be there, and I advised you how to proceed.
-For the last three weeks I have done nothing but arrange little acci- dents, little surprises, little occasions, of which I will do you the justice to say that you have taken excellent advan- tage.
-But the time has come when I must remind you that I have not done all this from mere admiration of your dis- tinguished appearance.
+For the last three weeks I have done nothing but arrange little accidents, little surprises, little occasions, of which I will do you the justice to say that you have taken excellent advantage.
+But the time has come when I must remind you that I have not done all this from mere admiration of your distinguished appearance.
 I wish your success to be my success!

-GIOVANELLI, pleased, with a certain simplicity.
-I am glad to hear you talk about my success!
+GIOVANELLI, <i>pleased, with a certain simplicity:</i> I am glad to hear you talk about my success!

-EUGENIO.
-Oh, there’s a good deal to be said about it!
+EUGENIO: Oh, there’s a good deal to be said about it!
 Have you ever been to the circus?

-GIOVANELLI.
-I don’t see what that has to do with it!
+GIOVANELLI: I don’t see what that has to do with it!

-EUGENIO.
-You’ve seen the bareback rider turn a somersault through the paper hoops?
+EUGENIO: You’ve seen the bareback rider turn a somersault through the paper hoops?
 It’s a very pretty feat, and it brings him great applause; but half the effect depends upon the poor devil — whom no one notices — who is perched upon the